JayaPrakashKGP/Tropical-Forest-Fire-Susceptability-Mapping_ML_DL/README.md

 Script Files

-DL_Model_Rprop+.R: This script should contain the code for creating, training, and evaluating the Deep Learning model with the Rprop+ algorithm.
+DL_Model_Rprop+.R: This script contains the code for creating, training, and evaluating the Deep Learning model with the Rprop+ algorithm.

-GBM_Model.R: This script should contain the code for creating, training, and evaluating the Gradient Boosting Machine (GBM) model.
+GBM_Model.R: This script contains the code for creating, training, and evaluating the Gradient Boosting Machine (GBM) model.

-RF_Model.R: This script should contain the code for creating, training, and evaluating the Random Forest (RF) model.
+RF_Model.R: This script contains the code for creating, training, and evaluating the Random Forest (RF) model.

-Test_Data_FF_Susceptability.csv: This script should use the quick-test data to execute the models.
+Test_Data_FF_Susceptability.csv: This quick-test data is used to execute the models.